 1098 W. South Jordan Parkway

-Update: As of February, 2013, Saffron Valley has announced plans for a new location, to be called Saffron Valley East India Cafe, at 26 E. Street in Salt Lake City.
+Update: In, 2013, Saffron Valley opened a second location, Saffron Valley East India Café, at 26 E. Street in Salt Lake City.